rsling/seacow/README.md

 If you pass an instance of `Nonprocessor` as the processor attribute, `Query` will call the `prepare()` and `finalise()` methods as usual.
 However, the stream returned by Manatee will not be processed and the `process()` method is not called once.
 Except for `corpus` and `string` you don't need to set any attributes.
 Even `container` can be left unset.

-Using a `Nonprocessor` is intended for those who only want to read the `hitcount` attribute after Manatee has executed the query (like Manatee's own `corpquery -n`).
+Using a `Nonprocessor` is intended for those who only want to read the `count` attribute after Manatee has executed the query (like Manatee's own `corpquery -n`).

 #### Attributes